-- Rural scholars;
+- · Rural scholars;

 - Farm dwellers;

 - Tourists;

-- Urban scholars (applicable to towns);
+- Urban Scholars:

-- Urban students (applicable to towns);
+- Urban Students;

-- Urban commuters (applicable to towns); and
+- Urban Commuters; and

-- Service providers.
+- Service Providers.

 While the NMT Plan for the District Municipality focuses on the needs of the rural areas, the District Authority is expected to play an indirect support role to the local municipalities which have less capacity to deal with such issues.
-The focus is therefore on rural and, in selected cases, urban (applicable to towns) user groups.
+The focus is therefore on rural and, in selected cases, urban user groups.